LSNJLAW SM

 Sexual assault (N.J.S.A.
 2C:14-1, 2C:14-2)

-Sexual assault is any instance where an abuser uses force or coercion to sexually penetrate another person.
-Force or coercion may mean a time where the victim does not provide freely given consent to the sexual activity but may also include the abuser physically overpowering the victim.
+Sexual assault is any instance where an offender uses force or coercion to sexually penetrate another person.
+Force or coercion may mean simply that the victim does not provide freely given consent to the sexual activity but may also include the offender physically overpowering the victim.
 Sexual penetration means vaginal sex, anal sex, oral sex, or putting fingers or objects into the vagina or anus.
-It can be considered sexual assault if the penetration was done by the abuser personally or if the abuser ordered the victim to commit the penetration.
+It can be considered sexual assault if the penetration was done by the offender personally or if the offender ordered the victim to commit the penetration.

 Kidnapping (N.J.S.A.
 2C:13-1)

-Kidnapping is when an abuser takes a victim from where he or she is presently located to another location.
-To commit a kidnapping, it must be done by force, threat, or deception.
-Kidnapping may be defined as an abuser confining a victim as a hostage or for ransom.
+Kidnapping is when an offender takes a victim from one place to another by force, threat, or deception.
+Kidnapping can also be when an offender keeps a person hostage or holds them for ransom.
 Kidnapping may also be defined as keeping a victim somewhere for a long time to hurt or scare the victim.

 Stalking (N.J.S.A.
 2C:12-10, 2C:12-10.1)